 More than two-thirds of Americans buy their gas primarily based on price and convenience.
 While all gasoline sold in the U.S. must meet federal requirements for performance, not all gas is the same.

 The auto industry has a certification system for fuel.
 Top Tier™ certified gasoline includes additional detergents and fuel additives to remove engine deposits that can hurt fuel economy and result in greater emissions.
-A 2016 study by AAA found that after just 4,000 miles, conventional gasoline left 19 times more deposits than fuel that met TOP TIER standards.
+A study by the AAA found that after just 4,000 miles, conventional gasoline left 19 times more deposits than fuel that met TOP TIER standards.
 It doesn’t matter if you’re driving a new car or the old pick-up truck you got back in high school, vehicles need a higher quality fuel to operate at peak performance.

 Cenex® TOP TIER™ Detergent Gasoline includes a special detergent package that exceeds EPA standards.
 When used consistently, Cenex TOP TIER Detergent Gasoline has been proven to help prevent deposits from forming, essentially cleaning your engine as it runs.
 This ongoing maintenance helps reduce your chances for expensive and inconvenient vehicle repairs, while improving fuel economy and performance.